CybersecurityForDemocracy/tiktok-library/README.md

 but not `#cheese` and vice versa.
 The same applies for keyword variants of these flags

+You can also limit results by username.
+Either querying for videos only from specific usernames or excluding videos from specific usernames.
+NOTE: these flags are mutually exclusive:
+- `--only-from-usernames`
+- `--exclude-from-usernames`

 You can also limit the videos by the region in which the use registered their account with `--region` (this flag can be provided multiple times include multiple regions).
 See tiktok API documentation for more info about this field